Best AI Model for the Money: A Practical Guide by Use Case

 Drafting emails, quick summaries, and short professional messages don't require a $20/month subscription.
 GPT-5.4 Mini produces clean, natural-sounding text for under a cent per message.

-When to upgrade: For important client communications or nuanced tone, GPT-5.4 or Claude Sonnet 4.6 add polish that justifies the extra cost.
+When to upgrade: For important client communications or nuanced tone, Claude Sonnet 4.6 is usually the first premium step; GPT-5.5 is worth using when you specifically want OpenAI's flagship model or tooling.

 Best models for writing